splashun/denick/README.md

 # Denick

-A lightweight Hypixel nickname lookup API built with Express and PostgreSQL.
+A Hypixel nickname lookup API (denick) built with Express and PostgreSQL.
 BYODB 🤢

 ---